 You can also define information that Informix can use to automatically expand the size of a chunk when additional storage space is required for an application.
 If you have extendable chunks, you are not required to add new chunks or spend time trying to determine which storage space (dbspace, temporary dbspace, sbspace, temporary sbspace, or blobspace) will run out of space and when it will run out of space.

-For more information, see "Adding a chunk to a dbspace or blobspace" on page 9-18, and information about the onspaces utility in the IBM Informix Administrator's Reference.
+"Adding a chunk to a dbspace or blobspace" on page 9-14